Jay Jaxon: Career

 Two years after graduation, Jaxon created ready-to-wear designs for New York City department stores such as Henri Bendel and Bonwit Teller.
 By the end of the 1960s he moved to Paris, France.
-In Paris Jaxon worked for Yves Saint Laurent, as well as under Marc Bohan at Christian Dior before being hired by Jean-Louis Scherrer in 1965, becoming creative director of the Scherrer atelier at the age of 24.
+In Paris Jaxon worked for Yves Saint Laurent, as well as under Marc Bohan at Christian Dior before being hired by Jean-Louis Scherrer in 1969, becoming creative director of the Scherrer atelier at the age of 28.

 Jaxon returned to New York City in the mid-1970s and started his own clothing brand, with a focus on high-end sportswear.
 He also designed sportswear for other fashion designers, such as John Kloss and Pierre Cardin, for his American collection.
 In the mid-1980s Jaxon moved to Los Angeles, designing clothing for the vocalist Annie Lennox, including a menswear-inspired suit that she wore during a drag performance at the 1984 Grammy Awards.
 Other clients included Sammy Davis Jr., Liza Minnelli, and Thelma Houston.
 Jaxon designed outfits worn by dancers who performed during a 1983 television tribute to Motown Records and designed clothing for such television shows as The Division, Angel, Sabrina The Teenage Witch, Ally McBeal, and American Dreams, as well as the films The Men's Club and Mr. & Mrs. Smith.

-Jaxon's life's work was not well documented until 2018 when Rachel Fenderson, an American fashion historian, and curator, centered her master's thesis around Jaxon while attending the Parsons School of Design.
-Henderson was able to find over fifty newspaper articles mentioning Jaxon found in many of his designs in magazines but noted that, in some instances, he was not being tracked in the metadata of the archival databases of those publications.
-As a part of her research, Henderson curated an exhibition about the designer, which was on display at such venues as the Mona Bismarck American Center in Paris in 2018 and at the Queens Historical Society in Queens, New York in 2020.
-In a 2021 article in The New York Times, it was reported that Henderson was writing a book about Jaxon.
+Jaxon's life's work was not well documented until 2018 when Rachel Fenderson, a Jamaican American fashion historian, designer, curator, and the lead authority on Jay Jaxon centered her master's thesis “JAY JAXON: A Biographical Study and Media Discourse Analysis Reinstating a Designer into Fashion History” on Jaxon while attending the Parsons School of Design.
+Fenderson was able to find over fifty newspaper articles mentioning Jaxon found in many of his designs in magazines but noted that, in some instances, he was not being tracked in the metadata of the archival databases of those publications.
+As a part of her research, Fenderson curated an exhibition about the designer, which was on display at such venues as the Mona Bismarck American Center in Paris in 2018 and at the Queens Historical Society in Queens, New York in 2020.
+In a 2021 article in The New York Times, it was reported that Fenderson was writing a book about Jaxon.